imazzine/cli/README.md

 ## Installation

-`@imazzine/cli` designed as a globally installed utility.
+`@imazzine/cli` was designed as a globally installed utility.
 You can perform installation via `npm`:

 > `npm i -g @imazzine/cli`